dmitrysurnin/top-bar-windows-list/README.md

 # top-bar-windows-list
 GNOME extension for Ubuntu.
 Place opened windows icons on top bar.
+You can click them to activate window.

 Tob Bar view: